archipelago-art/contracts/DESIGN.md

 only token IDs `163000000` through `163000999` (inclusive) can exist for this project.

-The Art Blocks oracle responds to trait queries by simply checking the token ID.
+The Art Blocks oracle responds to project trait queries by simply checking the token ID.

 _Features_ are project-specific properties that may apply to some tokens.
 For instance, some Meridians have the "Chromaticity: Monochrome" feature, while